samber/slog-sampling/README.md

 3 strategies are available:
 - [Uniform sampling](#uniform-sampling): drop % of logs
 - [Threshold sampling](#threshold-sampling): drop % of logs after a threshold
+- [Absolute sampling](#absolute-sampling): dynamic sampling beyond max accepted logs throughput
 - [Custom sampler](#custom-sampler)

+A combination of multiple sampling strategies can be chained.
+Eg:
+- drop when a single log message is produced more than 100 times per second
+- drop above 1000 log records per second (globally)

 ### Uniform sampling